 Though it may be tempting to erase intersex and transgender people when discussing gender and anatomy with children on the basis of “age appropriateness” or simplification, doing so is unnecessary.
 It is true that young children have difficulty understanding ambiguity and abstract concepts, but that issue is not relevant.
 The names we used to identify anatomy and what genitals tend to look like, is not abstract; and making generalizations is unnecessary to the explanation.

-What tying “penis” to boys and “vagina” to girls does is make genitalia part of what defines a “boy” and a “girl” for the child.
+What tying “penis” to boys and “vagina” to girls do is make genitalia part of what defines a “boy” and a “girl” for the child.
 Children are in the cognitive stage where they trust authority to define what things are, what is right and wrong, and what the fundamental models of the universe are.
 Those early models and definitions, if reinforced, become robust and are very difficult to reassess even into adulthood.
 I think that most parents intuitively understand this.
 For example, would these phrases be appropriate?

 Girls are weaker than boys.